 Learn everything about Chateau Balestard La Tonnelle St. Emilion, Grand Cru Classe, with wine tasting notes and wine with food pairings.
 Learn about the best vintages, the history of the property, vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Balestard La Tonnelle dates all the way back to the fifteenth century.
 Chateau Balestard La Tonnelle found the inspiration for its name from a member of the clergy, Canon Balestard.
 The historic tonnelle (or tower) is located right in the middle of their vines.

-Balestard La Tonnelle has had fans of its Saint Emilion wines for centuries.
-In fact, the poet, François Villon wrote about Balestard La Tonnelle in his famous fifteenth century poem.
+The Capdemourlin family has a long history in Saint Emilion that dates back almost as far as the vineyard, as they have been in the region since the early 1600s!
+Balestard La Tonnelle has an equally long history in St. Emilion that has had fans of its wines for centuries.
+In fact, the poet, François Villon wrote about Balestard La Tonnelle in his famous fifteenth-century poem.

 To immortalize the poem, the estate includes a copy of it on the labels for Chateau Balestard La Tonnelle to this day.
 Thierry Capdemourlin is in charge of the property.
 Michel Rolland is the consultant.

 Chateau Balestard La Tonnelle Vineyards, Terroir, Grapes, Winemaking

 The 10.6-hectare, Right Bank vineyard of Chateau Balestard La Tonnelle is planted to 70% Merlot, 25% Cabernet Franc and 5% Cabernet Sauvignon.
 Located just outside the town of St. Emilion, they are not far from Chateau Soutard, Chateau Villemaurine, or Chateau La Couspaude.